gckopper/photoViewer/README.md

 ## Features
 - Cross platform
 - IS COOL!
-- You can change modify the frontend and make it look however you prefer!
+- You can change/modify the frontend and make it look however you prefer!

 ## Formats
 - Currently supports: